sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 This leaves another question.
 Can the consensus change?
 What if the distributed network of nodes decide to accept a change to the 21 million supply cap?
 It’s possible, but there is no reason to believe this will happen anytime soon for two reasons.
 One is ideological.
 People, such as myself, participate in Bitcoin because we align with the vision of a disinflationary monetary system as a superior alternative to the inflationary fiat system that exists today, regardless of how economists.
 The other reason has to do with self-interest.
 Bitcoiners are not incentivized to inflate away their own wealth by distributing more Bitcoin.

 Today, there are thousands of Bitcoin full node operators all over the world.
 The network is permission-less and therefore anyone can join and run a node.
-There are many services such as Umbrel that make running a full node fairly effortless.
+There are many services such as <a href="https://getumbrel.com/" target="_blank">Umbrel</a> that make running a full node fairly effortless.
 As a full node operator myself, I take it as my responsibility to pay attention to the code changes that materially impact the direction and goals of Bitcoin.
 You can be sure I’m paying attention to something as critical as the total supply.
 So, as an exercise to clear up any lingering doubts and empower you to confirm this for yourself, let’s take a look at the Bitcoin core codebase and verify the 21 million supply cap.

 ---